SagarBiswas-MultiHAT/Education-MUST-Be-Free-Cybersecurity-Library/README.md

-# Education MUST Be Free: Cybersecurity Library
+# Self-Study MUST Be Free: Cybersecurity Library

 A curated shelf of cybersecurity, hacking, and supporting fundamentals collected so that anyone can self-study without a paywall.
 The books live in the repository root; this guide explains how they fit together and how to chart your own path.